mvolkmann/blog/src/prolog.md

 ### Lists

-A list is commonly used to hold a collection of elements when there can be any number of elements (even zero), their order matters, and all the elements have the same type (ex. all numbers).
+Lists are commonly used to hold collections of elements when there can be any number of elements (even zero), their order matters, and all the elements have the same type (ex. all numbers).